AnyBody/tutorials/A_Getting_started_anyscript/lesson6.md

 By visualizing the palm node's local reference system, you will realize that the dumbbell needs to be rotated 90 degrees about the local Y-axis.

-To rotate the dumbbell by 90 degrees around the Y-axis, you need to rotate the "PalmNode" by 90 degrees relative to its parent frame, the "ForeArm".
-The `sRel` vector specifies the "PalmNode's" position, and you can add an optional `ARel` property to set its orientation relative to the "ForeArm".
+To rotate the dumbbell by 90 degrees around the Y-axis, adjust the orientation of the `PalmNode`, where the dumbbell is attached.
+The `sRel` vector specifies the position of the `PalmNode` relative to its parent frame, `ForeArm`.
+By adding the optional `ARel` property, you can set the orientation of the `PalmNode`.
+Set `ARel` to a rotation matrix that rotates 90 degrees around the Y-axis to correctly orient the dumbbell.

-Therefore to rotate the dumbbell by 90 degrees around the Y-axis, you need to rotate the "PalmNode" by 90 degrees relative to its parent frame, the "ForeArm".
-While the vector "sRel" denotes the "PalmNode's" relative location, you can add a rotation matrix
-ARel (optinal property) which will orient "PalmNode" w.r.t "ForeArm".

 You can use the `RotMat` function to generate the 3x3 rotation matrix: